-Students whose GPA in their major (i.e., the average of grades in courses applicable to the major) falls below 2.0 will be placed on academic probation.
+Students whose GPA in their major (i.e., the average of grades in courses applicable to the major) falls below 2.0 will be placed on academic notice.
 Students whose GPA in their declared major remains below 2.0 for two semesters, and who are unable to find a suitable probationary major, will be suspended.
+Students on continuing major notice (after the first semester on major notice) are expected to work with the department chair, their academic advisor, and a representative of academic advising to plan a program to address their academic situation and the terms of continuance in the major.